ALUDeveloperStudentClub/ML_Study_Jams_Teachable_Machine/README.md

 - You can try to import your model into an Android App , explore more , don't limit yourself !

-- Share it the cool classification problems you have tried ,leave the question  or a comment as PR or issues to this repo .
+- Share the cool classification problems you have tried ,leave a question  or a comment as PR or issues to this repo .

 - Looking forward to the discusion!